Meadow Lake, Saskatchewan

 Meadow Lake is a city in the boreal forest of northwestern Saskatchewan, Canada.
 Its location is about 246 km northeast of Lloydminster and 156 km north of North Battleford.
 Founded as a trading post in 1799, it became a village in 1931 and a town in 1936.
 On November 9, 2009, it officially became Saskatchewan's 14th city.

 Meadow Lake is the main business centre of northwestern Saskatchewan and serves the many towns and villages as a regional shopping centre.
 It is the second-largest community in Saskatchewan's Census Division No. 17, after Saskatchewan's portion of the interprovincial city of Lloydminster.
-The city is on the western shore of Meadow Lake and borders the Rural Municipality of Meadow Lake No. 588 and the Flying Dust First Nation No. 105 reserves.
+The city is on the western shore of Meadow Lake and borders the Rural Municipality of Meadow Lake No. 588 and the Flying Dust First Nation No. 105 Indian reserves.

 History

 Peter Fidler built Bolsover House in 1799 near "Lac des Prairies", the first name given to Meadow Lake.
 In 1873, Métis families arrived, establishing a Hudson's Bay Company trading post, joined by other settlers in the early 1900s.
 The largest impetus occurred following a fire of 1919 and the exodus of some of the settlers during the Great Depression from the Dust Bowl of central and southern Saskatchewan to communities in the north.